dstackai/dstack/docs/installation.md

 dstack config
 ```

-This command will help you configure the AWS region, where dstack will provision compute resources, and
+This command configures the AWS region, where dstack will provision compute resources, and
 the S3 bucket, where dstack will save data.

 ```shell